FairRootGroup/ODC/docs/rp.md

 ```
  * **Output:** an RMS configuration in `stdout` in the [XML fomrat](rp.md#resource-description-format).

-### Built-in plugins

-ODC provides the `odc-rp-same` plugin out of the box.
-The plugin prints to `stdout` a received resource description string.
-It can be used, for example, if ODC client (or ECS) generates the RMS configuration itself.

 ### Resource description format
 ODC uses XML with the following top level tags:
 |Tag|Description|